 Indian River real estate guide & listings for sale

-About three quarters of the dwellings in the neighbourhood are occupied by homeowners and one quarter are rented.
-In this neighbourhood, around 55% of dwellings are single detached homes, whereas the remainder are mainly duplexes and townhouses.
-Most of the housing growth in this area happened in the 1980s.
-This part of the municipality is primarily composed of three bedroom and four or more bedroom homes.
+Roughly three quarters of the dwellings in the neighbourhood are occupied by homeowners and renters occupy the remainder.
+In this area, many buildings are single detached homes, while duplexes and townhouses are also present in the housing stock.
+Most of the housing growth in this neighbourhood occurred between 1980 and 1990.
+This neighbourhood is primarily composed of three bedroom and four or more bedroom homes.